 Absorption.
 When you drink an alcohol beverage, it immediately begins to be absorbed into your bloodstream, partly from your stomach and more actively from your small intestine.
 When drinking alcohol beverages, adding water or other drinks without alcohol will dilute the alcohol in your stomach and will slow absorption.
 Eating food will also slow alcohol absorption.

-The concentration of these enzymes and their ability to metabolize alcohol varies among individuals.
-For example, in some people, their genetics may reduce the activity of these enzymes.
-Also, women generally have lower levels of the enzymes that metabolize alcohol compared with men.
-This is one reason why women generally reach a higher BAC and can become more impaired than men after drinking the same amount of alcohol.
+The concentration of these enzymes and their ability to metabolize alcohol vary among individuals.
+For example, in some people, certain genes may reduce the activity of these enzymes.
+Also, women generally have lower levels of the enzymes that metabolize alcohol than men.
+This is one reason why women generally reach a higher concentration of alcohol in the blood and can become more impaired than men after drinking the same amount of alcohol.
 Finally, there are other considerations, such as age and health, that also can affect how quickly you process alcohol.

 Since your body can absorb alcohol faster than it can metabolize it, alcohol can build up in your bloodstream.
 If you drink faster than you metabolize your drinks, you build up acetaldehyde in the liver, your BAC level rises more quickly, and the effects of alcohol increase.
 The more you drink, the more time it will take for the alcohol to be eliminated from your system.

 Alcohol acts as a “diuretic,” meaning that when your body breaks down alcohol, it removes water from your blood through your urine.
 That is why it is a good idea to drink water and other non-alcohol drinks along with your alcohol beverage to avoid dehydration.
 Dehydration contributes to the unpleasant effects of excessive drinking that are associated with a “hangover.”
 To decrease the risk of a hangover, make sure you get in the habit of drinking some water with every drink of an alcohol beverage